liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/02-getting-started-with-jsf-applications.markdown

         <value>/WEB-INF/views/view.xhtml</value>
     </init-param>

-There are other basic descriptors that you'll need to have reside in your JSF
+There are other descriptors that must reside in your JSF portlet:
-portlet: `faces-config.xml` and `web.xml`.
-You can visit the [Packaging a JSF Application](/develop/tutorials/-/knowledge_base/7-0/packaging-a-jsf-application) tutorial for more information on where these descriptors should reside in your JSF portlet structure.
+`faces-config.xml` and `web.xml`.
+You can visit the [Packaging a JSF Application](/develop/tutorials/-/knowledge_base/7-0/packaging-a-jsf-application) tutorial for more information on where these descriptors go.

 The `faces-config.xml` descriptor serves as a JSF portlet's application configuration file, which is used to register and configure objects and